 History of Gene editing:

 In 2012, the CRISPR gene editing system was discovered which changed the era of genetics.
-A group of scientists from the University of California discovered a so-called bacterial immune system which can be edit genes at the targeted location and named it as a CRISPR.
+A group of scientists from the University of California discovered a so-called bacterial immune system which can be edit genes at the targeted location and named it as a CRISPR-CAS9 system.

 However, the idea was evolved in the year 1982 when the human insulin-producing bacteria were discovered.
 This synthetic insulin becomes so successful that it was commercially available after FDA approval.

-After the successful implementation of the synthetic insulin, A roadmap was created for the genetically engineered Flvr shower tomato, bringer and some of the species of cotton.
-This is the short history and the milestone in gene editing technology.
+After the successful implementation of the synthetic insulin, A roadmap was created for the genetically modified Flvr shower tomato, bringer and some of the species of cotton.
+This is the short history and the milestone in gene-editing technology.

 Editing genes of bacteria, yeast and mice are nowadays quite easy, however, not possible for the human genome.
-Actually, it is not impossible but there are some ethical issues associated with a human embryo.
-We will discuss ethical issues in the later part of the article.
+Actually, it is not impossible but there are some ethical issues associated with human embryo testing and research.
+We will discuss ethical issues in the last segment of this article.

 The process of gene editing is divided into the following steps:

-- An enzymatic reaction for cutting the faulty DNA
+- An enzymatic reaction to cut the faulty DNA.

 - Insertion of new DNA